 Other considerations when recruiting collaborators and assembling groups:

 - Each working-group will consist of five collaborators.
 (It is permissible for “one collaborator” to be a couple, a family, or whatever collective arrangement which might be made).

 - When a group is assembled, a sequence must be set, and each collaborator will need to provide a mailing address to their fellow collaborator who precedes them in that sequence.

 - Collaborators are strongly encouraged to communicate with fellow working-group members regarding progress and delays.

-As always, I am available to answer any questions, or address any concerns.
+As always, I am eager to answer any questions, or address any concerns.

 Marty McCutcheon, Project Coordinator